fpunny/resume-v2/README.md

  - Uses contentful for querying data so that it's completely handfree (or until I get an itch)
  - Each section is modular and more or less a "mini ecosystem", with the exception of some repeated styles
  - Following best practices of separating content from layout, it further helps separate data from the resume
+ - Deploying and hosting on github pages instead since netlify is starting to have what I can "first-time-in-awhile" paint delays
  - You can check out v1 [here](https://github.com/fpunny/resume)